skasim/gm-fabric-jvm/documentation/Admin.md

         "route/ping/GET/time/2XX.sum" : 0,

-To see the metrics for thrift service look for `srv/thrift::non-ssl/{end-point}`.
+To see the metrics for Thrift service look for `srv/thrift::non-ssl/{end-point}`.
 Below is an example of what the metrics look like for ping.
-If the thrift service is ssl enabled then `srv/thrift::ssl/{end-point}`.
+If the Thrift service is SSL enabled then `srv/thrift::ssl/{end-point}`.

         "srv/thrift::non-ssl/method/ping.avg" : 0.0,